Skip to main content

 }

-FormValidationPageView is responsible for displaying UI and Button changing current theme.
+DarkModePageView is responsible for displaying the UI and a button changing the current theme.
 It uses the DarkModePageState passed by DarkModePage.

-Keep in mind that the View gets current Theme via our BuildContextExtension.
+Keep in mind that the View gets the current theme via our BuildContextExtension.

 class DarkModePageView extends StatelessWidget {